MrFangyulong/MrFangyulong.github.io/content/en/post/25-04-09/index.md

 ---
-title: The Faculty of Information Science and Engineering at OUC Achieves Breakthrough Progress in the Field of Smart Ocean — Featured on OUC’s English News Portal!
+title: The Faculty of Information Science and Engineering at OUC Achieves Breakthrough Progress in the Field of Smart Ocean — Featured on OUC's English News Portal!
 date: 2025-04-09
 ---